 Since 6 April 2006 HM Revenue and Customs (HMRC) has set an individual lifetime allowance (LTA) limit on tax free pension savings in all registered pension schemes.
 The limit mainly affects high earners and for most people it results in more tax relief being available for savings to increase their retirement benefits.

 The LTA applies to all your pension savings including those through additional contributions.

 The Annual Allowance is currently £40,000.
+However this can reduce to £30,000 if you access the new pension flexibilities on or after 6 April 2015 and contribute £10,000 or more to a defined contribution scheme; this includes the NHS Money Purchase AVC Scheme.
 The Annual Allowance is the maximum amount of tax free growth that your pension savings can grow by, excluding any State Pension, in a tax year.
 Growth in the NHS Pension Scheme includes any added pension or added years purchased or being purchased during that tax year.
 If the growth in the NHS Pension Scheme (and any other pension arrangement, including contributions to Money Purchase benefits) exceeds the Annual Allowance you may incur an Annual Allowance charge.
 More information about the Annual Allowance can be found here.